However, gift giving in the workplace can become toxic if not carefully guided, and employees may start to feel uncomfortable.

 Why not get everyone together and let those who know the co-worker best to take the lead on getting one or two gifts that will make them feel really appreciated.

-A group gift can consolidate work, increase the personal impact on the recipient, and also disperse the possibility of a breach in professional boundaries.
+Group co worker gifts can consolidate work, increase the personal impact on the recipient, and also disperse the possibility of a breach in professional boundaries.

 Group gifts also reduce the amount people might spend, saving money for everyone.